RedisLabs/redislabs-docs/content/contribution-guide.md

 - We recommend that you use a markdown linter in your IDE to maintain good markdown syntax.
 - Format names of UI controls in bold - **OK**
-- Format commands and input text in code - `rladmin`
+- Format commands, filenames, and input text in code - `rladmin`
-- Introduce a procedure with the goal of the procedure and a colon (:) - To authenticate to the Swagger UI:
+- <mark> Introduce a procedure with the goal of the procedure and a colon (:) - To authenticate to the Swagger UI:</mark>
-- Lead the sentence with the subject
+- <mark> Lead the sentence with the subject
-- Use “must” instead of - needs, wants, has to, desire, ...
+- Use “must” instead of - needs, wants, has to, desire, ... </mark>
 - Subject and verb must agree in number - blueprint exists, blueprints exist
 - Don’t start a sentence with “also”
 - Instead of writing “In this section” write what is in the section: